 To increase the pace of improvement, follow the Goldratt sequence to go after typical opportunities that are usually the easiest to tackle and fastest to change: the improvement team first should look for delays and unplanned waiting.
 How?
 Observe another visit with a kid who needs sealants; pay special attention to delays and unplanned waiting

-* Using Taichi Ohno’s original categories developed at Toyota, Lean advisors characterize waste in seven or eight types; see for example Lean Lexicon (2008), LEI, Cambridge, MA, p.
+* Using Taiichi Ohno’s original categories developed at Toyota, Lean advisers characterize waste in seven or eight types; see for example Lean Lexicon (2008), LEI, Cambridge, MA, p.
 88. The Goldratt approach focuses on a subset of the wastes.

 PDSA opportunity for supervisors and managers